Hong Kong World Trade Centre fire leaves 300 trapped inside

 More than 300 people were trapped on the rooftop of the 38-storey World Trade Centre tower in Hong Kong after a fire broke out in the building on Wednesday afternoon.

+At least 13 people were rushed to the hospital, including a woman in her sixties in a semi-conscious condition with breathing difficulties.

-At least eight people suffered injuries after the fire broke out in the machine room and spread out to some scaffolding.
+The fire broke out in an electrical switch room and spread to some scaffolding.
 The building is currently under renovation and houses both offices and a large mall.

-A woman in her 60s was rescued and rushed to a hospital in a semi-conscious condition with breathing difficulties, the South China Morning Post reported.

 The injured are being treated at Ruttonjee Hospital, Pamela Youde Nethersole Hospital and Queen Mary Hospital.

-No fatalities have been reported so far.
-At least 100 people were moved from a restaurant to a podium on the 39th floor when smoke engulfed the dining area, police said.
+At least 100 people were moved from a restaurant to a podium on the 39th floor when smoke engulfed the dining area.
+The police halted traffic on some major roads next to the building to expedite the evacuation of shoppers and office workers.

+"Initially we were walking down but at around the 17th floor we heard that there’s heavy smoke, so we decided to head to the roof instead,” Ernest Chan, an office worker, told South China Morning Post.

+“But we waited for too long and the visibility seemed clear, so we walked down again.
+If we didn’t make this call we would still be waiting upstairs," the 28-year-old added.

 Firefighters used extendable ladders to rescue people trapped on the lower floors of the building.
+According to the police, firefighters have mobilised two breathing apparatus teams and two water jets to fight the blaze.

 The fire was upgraded to a level three incident, with five being the most severe.

-According to the police, firefighters have mobilised two breathing apparatus teams and two water jets to fight the blaze.
+As of 3.06 pm local time, authorities said the fire was under control.

 Register for free to continue reading